arifazeem/devops-fortune/README.md

 For this guide, we'll use AWS EKS.

 ####   Deploy Using Terraform
 The Terrform script will create VPC with 4 subnets.
-2 Subnets will be private be private and 2 subnets will be public.
+2 Subnets will be private and 2 subnets will be public.
 In Private subnet EKS cluster and worker node will be created.
-In public Subnet Bastion VM will be created though which we will be accessing EKS cluster
+In public Subnet Bastion VM will be created though which we will be accessing EKS cluster.
+Other resoucres that will be created with this terraform are bastion vm, natgateway, Internet gateway security group.
+Please follow the below digram for better understing

 Initialize and Apply Terraform Configuration

       cd terraform
       terraform init
       terraform apply